Vaginal Exams Don't Predict Labor

 Once upon a time, a client called me in tears stating that during an exam at her 41st week appointment, her OB stripped her membranes without her permission to get things going.
 Ouch!

 A cervical exam may show that you are 3cm dilated but it could still take weeks before labor starts on its own.
-Some clients experience latent labor for days (or prodromal labor for weeks) following an exam - they cramp and bleed with mild contractions that keep them awake at night but doesn’t result in labor beginning.
+Some clients experience latent labor for days (or prodromal labor for weeks) following an exam - they cramp and bleed with mild contractions that keep them awake at night but don’t result in labor beginning.

-Ultimately, if you don’t want to have a vaginal exam, you don’t have to explain your reason for declining one.
+Ultimately, if you don’t want to have a cervical exam, you don’t have to explain your reason for declining one.
 My tip to you is to stay dressed at your next visit or simply state “No, thanks” when offered - no one will force you into an examination.
 For more info on prenatal cervical checks, watch the video below and read on.

 Labor is divided into four stages